 - Simple Apps with forced subscriptions, like a Calculators.

 - Basic features behind subscriptions, like on-device notifications.
+YouTube is a prime example.

 - Extreme difficulty to unsubscribe.